tamasvis/primelist/README.md

-# Miscellaneous lists of primes
+# Miscellaneous lists of primes and primality-related data

 ## Pseudo-Mersenne primes